mvolkmann/blog/src/rust.md

                 .required(true),
         )

-        .get_matches(); // parses the command-line arguments
+        .get_matches(); // parses command-line arguments

-    // The `value_of` method returns an `Option` enum, with
+    // The "value_of" method returns an "Option" enum, with
-    // `Some` wrapping the value or `None` when not present.
+    // "Some" wrapping the value or "None" when the option is not present.
-    // We can safely call unwrap instead of unwrap_or
+    // We can safely call "unwrap" for required options or
-    // (which supplies a value to use in case of parsing error)
+    // options with a default value, instead of calling "unwrap_or"
-    // for required options.
+    // which supplies a value to use when a parsing error occurs.
-    // In this case, `color` is not required and has a default value. let color = matches.value_of("color").unwrap();
+    // In this case, "color" is not required and has a default value. let color = matches.value_of("color").unwrap();

     // Values are always strings, but clap provides